Bartek-wki/CakeShop/README.md

 ## About project (english)

 The website of a cake shop.
-The frontend consists of the main page, subpages with the list of products of a given category, subpage of a single product, cart and order form.
+The front end consists of the main page, subpages with the list of products of a given category, subpage of a single product, cart and order form.

-The frontend of the application uses:
+The front end of the application uses:

 - React-Router for switching between pages,
 - SCSS modules for component styles,